tomgersic/CrumpRealEstate/Readme.md

 * http://blogs.developerforce.com/developer-relations/2012/06/tom-gersic-on-the-mobile-sdks-smartstore.html

 #Help!
-If you have questions about or issues with this demo, the best way to get help is to reach out on twitter to [@tomgersic](https://twitter.com/#!/tomgersic) or [@shawnawol](https://twitter.com/#!/shawnawol).
+If you have questions about or issues with this demo, the best way to get help is to reach out on Twitter to [@tomgersic](https://twitter.com/#!/tomgersic) or [@shawnawol](https://twitter.com/#!/shawnawol).

 #More Help!
 I work for [Model Metrics](http://www.modelmetrics.com/), a [Salesforce.com](http://www.salesforce.com) company.
 We do mobile apps, so if you need a mobile app, well, that's what we do!